MicrosoftDocs/msix-docs/msix-src/desktop/desktop-to-uwp-packaging-dot-net.md

 ms.localizationpriority: medium
 ---

-# Package a desktop app from source code using Visual Studio
+# Setup your Desktop application for MSIX packaging in Visual Studio

 You can use the **Windows Application Packaging Project** project in Visual Studio to generate a package for your desktop app.
 Then, you can publish that package to the Microsoft Store or sideload it onto one or more PCs.